 Keeping your family well on the move – First Aid essentials

-Marking World First Aid Day on 8 September, we are sharing with you this special addition of family travel advice focused on how you can be prepared as a parent with your own first aid kit for minor ailments.
+Marking World First Aid Day on 8 September, we are sharing with you this special edition of family travel advice focused on how you can be prepared as a parent with your own first aid kit for minor ailments.

-In this post, we will walk you through what we think are the absolute essentials every parent should travel with, the best way to carry your first aid gear and some pre-prepared first-aid kit options that are compact but efficient for family travel.
+In this post, we will walk you through what we think are the absolute essentials every parent should travel with, the best way to carry your first aid gear, and some pre-prepared first-aid kit options that are compact but efficient for family travel.

 This is part of our Family Travel Advice Series – see more great tips on how to travel with your kids and products to make your travels easier.

 No time to read it all?
 Go straight to our PDF Download here

 (We will ask you to sign up to our mailing list first, but you are welcome to unsubscribe again once you have your checklist.
 On our subscribers home page, you will find several different packing checklists and useful resources for family travellers).

 What sort of bag should you pack for first aid kit in to?

 We take two – one is very small and light with our essentials that can be clipped inside our day bag, and one larger bag that travels with our toiletries.
 The actual bag you use makes little difference unless you are travelling carry-on only and bringing liquid medicines, then taking a TSA-approved toiletries punch might make sense.

 What are the most important first-aid items to pack?

 Unless you are travelling to quite remote places, you will have access to a pharmacy or at worst a medical clinic or hospital so you really only need the essentials to deal with minor ailments.
 The more remote you get though, you are likely to want to take a few more extensive items with you to suit your conditions.